Helios113/dyna/README.md

 ## Dyna
 Framework and implementation of dynamic path iterative transformer models.
   This servers as a backbone for DynaLLMs and for DynaDiffusion models.

+## Directions:

+1. We need to run some baselines
+  -- we have the typical transformer
+  -- we also have moeut
+  -- I can now run abbie method for a bit longer to see what happens
+    *